Knowing What Is War...

 — force, authority, and resistance, being the essential parts thereof —

-When we review the era appropriate definitions for hostility, oppression, infringe, deny, disparage, and abridge, we see similarity in the definitions.
+When we review the era appropriate definitions for hostility, oppression, infringe, deny, disparage, and abridge, we see a similarity in the definitions.

 Adverse; opposite; suitable to an enemy.